Steps to Becoming a Clinical Trials Research Nurse - Education & Experience

 Step 3a – Become Licensed as a Registered Nurse (Timeline Varies)

-Each state requires that those intending to become nurses must be licensed by that state’s respective licensing channels.
+Each state requires that that state’s respective licensing channels must license those intending to become nurses.
 This directory collates data on how and where to obtain nursing licensing in all 50 states.
 Some states require a notarized personal statement or letter of intent with application paperwork.

 The NCLEX-RN exam is the American testing standard for all registered nurses.
 After applying for the exam and offering proof of educational credentials, and meeting all state-specific criteria, nascent nurses must schedule an appointment to take the exam.

-Administered by nursing professionals in closed exam rooms on isolated terminals, the exam uses machine learning to adapt its questions for subject, specialization, and skill set.
-In some states, all of this work (including the exam) can be completed prior to a student’s official graduation date.
+Administered by nursing professionals in closed exam rooms on isolated terminals, the exam uses machine learning to adapt its questions to the subject, specialization, and skill set.
+In some states, all of this work (including the exam) can be completed before a student’s official graduation date.
 This helps to expedite a nurse’s transition from student to practicing professional.
-Be sure to check state, institution, and employer policies before deciding on this approach.
+Check state, institution, and employer policies before deciding on this approach.

-Additionally, there are many certifications in clinical research, nursing science, and nursing research that can be obtained online and added to one’s credential portfolio.
-For example, the University of Pittsburgh’s School of Nursing offers a certificate in nursing research.
+Additionally, many certificates in clinical research, nursing science, and nursing research can be obtained online and added to one’s credential portfolio.
+For example, the University of Pittsburgh’s School of Nursing offers a certificate in nursing informatics.

 Step 4 – Gain One Year of Clinical Trials Research Experience (One to Two Years, Optional)

-Work experience in clinical trials can be critical to obtaining a job as a clinical trials research nurse.
+Work experience in clinical trials can be critical to obtaining a clinical trials research nurse job.
 Many employers expect applicants to have already worked in this field.
 There are numerous ways to gain the necessary work experience, including working in administrative roles in trials, completing an internship, or working as a nursing assistant.

-Step 5– Graduate from a Nursing Program with a Master’s of Science in Nursing (Two to Three Years, Preferred/Optional)
+Step 5– Graduate from a Nursing Program with a Master of Science in Nursing (Two to Three Years, Preferred/Optional)

-While much less common in the field of customer and public care, advanced degrees in nursing are critical for those who wish to find a place in the leadership of clinical trials and research nursing.
+While much less common in customer and public care, advanced degrees in nursing are critical for those who wish to find a place in the leadership of clinical trials and research nursing.

 Step 6 – Graduate with a Doctoral Degree in Nursing or a Clinical Research Discipline (Four to Seven Years, Optional)